 There are no golden sand beaches and shimmering suns, no hills and vast primitive forests, the capital of Phnom Penh is a noisy and crowded city with scars of peace in the past.
 Not a probable tourist city, but it is a great place for you to start exploring the Cambodian country.
 Referring Living Nomads for Phnom Penh self-sufficient travel experience and explore the land of the pagoda.
-Now, let’s discover the capital city of Cambodia through our Phnom Penh travel guide and Phnom Penh travel blog — The fullest guide for a budget trip to Phnom Penh of Cambodia with Living Nomads below.
+Now, let’s discover the capital city of Cambodia through our Phnom Penh travel guide and Phnom Penh travel blog (Phnom Penh blog) — The fullest guide for a budget trip to Phnom Penh of Cambodia for the first-timers with Living Nomads below.

 - Banteay Srei Temple — One of the most sacred temple you must visit in Siem Reap, Cambodia